lukcad/wsclient/README.md

 - pressed text in `History` panel will be copied to text box for `Message` to speed up your testing.
 - you can remove from `History` any messages by using `X` button.

+`Information how to use` is provided by details text which can be expanded or hided when you press on item of page which has this symbol: &#x27A4;

 Panel `Histoy of sending unical messages` helps you keep history of messages to re-use those for re-sending when you re-open client or clean up messages.

 You can use this `wsclient.html` with `Firefox`, `Edge` or `Chrome` browsers or any others browsers that support `Local Storage` to let keep your history.